All Episodes

 So it is a talking point lie that is repeated almost on a daily basis.

-It's pretty spectacular lie at that.
+It's a pretty spectacular lie at that.

-I have a message, like so many of you, Congress.
+I have a message like so many of you, Congress.

 How about you do it now and do your job now and let the American people see the explosive details that we are hearing about?